zg29/CS441_Final_Project/README.md

 Instructions to run:
 1. Clone Repo
+2. Run 'pip install -r requirements.txt'
-2. Navigate to the 'web_app' directory
+3. Navigate to the 'web_app' directory
-3. Run 'python server.py'
+4. Run 'python server.py'
-4. Navigate to http://127.0.0.1:5000/ in your web browser
+5. Navigate to http://127.0.0.1:5000/ in your web browser